HRW says China poses 'dire' threat to human rights | DW | 14.01.2020

 Last month, China announced sanctions on HRW and other US-based NGOs in response to the US Hong Kong Human Rights and Democracy Act, which supports the pro-democracy protests in Hong Kong and threatens China with sanctions for human rights abuses.

 At the launch event of the HRW report, a Chinese UN diplomat criticized Roth and said the report was full of "prejudice and fabrications."
-He added that Beijing rejected the report's content, while claiming that HRW failed to mention that China has lifted 700 million people out of poverty.
+He added that Beijing rejected the report's content, and that HRW failed to mention that China has lifted 700 million people out of poverty.

 However, Roth said that it is exactly this growing Chinese wealth which scares the ruling authorities.